 Hiyashi chuka (or hiyashi ramen) is a Japanese cold noodle dish that features chilled ramen noodles and colorful toppings.
 Popular throughout Japan during the summer, you will see hiyashi chuka pop up on restaurant menus as the temperatures soar.

 The base is always made using hiyashi chuka noodles, which are ramen noodles that are treated to be served cold.
-Hiyashi chuka comes with a wide variety of toppings but the most popular are cucumbers, omelette strips, and some type of protein like ham, chicken or seafood.
+Hiyashi chuka comes with a wide variety of toppings but the most popular are cucumbers, omelet strips, and some type of protein like ham, chicken or seafood.

-What Toppings Can I Use For Hiyashi Chuka
+Toppings You Can Add To Hiyashi Chuka

 Hiyashi chuka is traditionally topped with cucumbers, omelette strips, fresh tomatoes and some type of protein, like shredded chicken, or sliced ham.
 But the beauty of this dish is how easily you can switch it up!
-Here are some other toppings you can try:
+Here are some other yummy toppings you can try:

 - Sliced extra firm tofu